 The City adheres to its adopted Citizen Participation Plan.
-A public hearing on the draft FY 2021-22 CAPER will be held on September 1, 2022 during a regular meeting of the City's Housing and Community Development Commission (HCDC).
-A public notice regarding the draft CAPER and the public hearing was published in the local City newspaper, the Vallejo Times-Herald, which publishes Tuesday through Sunday, on August 16, 2022, and on the City's website.
-The draft CAPER will be made available on the City's HCD Division webpage.
-The 15-day comment period on the draft CAPER will begin on August 16, 2022 and end on September 1, 2022.
-Written comments may be emailed or dropped off through the drop box outside the HCD Division office.
+A public hearing on the draft FY 2022-23 CAPER was scheduled for September 7, 2023 during a regular meeting of the City's Housing and Community Development Commission (HCDC).
+Public notices regarding the draft CAPER and the public hearing were published in the local City newspaper, the Vallejo Times-Herald, which publishes Tuesday through Sunday, on August 22, 2023, and on the City's website.
+The draft CAPER was made available on the City's HCD webpage.
+The comment period on the draft CAPER began on August 22, 2023 and ended on September 7, 2023.
+There were no public comments.

-The Council is scheduled to review the CAPER on September 13, 2022.
+The Council is scheduled to review [approved] the CAPER on September 26, 2023.